-1. Inspect the Property for Damages.
+1. Inspect for Damages

 2. Make Necessary or Agreed Repairs